New world order (politics): Presaging the Iraq War of 2003

 The Economist published an article explaining the drive toward the Persian Gulf War in terms presaging the run-up to the Iraq War of 2003.
-The author notes directly that despite the coalition, in the minds of most governments this is the U.S.' war and George W. Bush that "chose to stake his political life on defeating Mr Hussein".
+The author notes directly that despite the coalition, in the minds of most governments this is the U.S.' war and George W. Bush "chose to stake his political life on defeating Mr Hussein".
 An attack on Iraq would certainly shatter Bush's alliance, they assert, predicting calls from United Nations Security Council members saying that diplomacy should have been given more time and that they will not wish to allow a course of action "that leaves America sitting too prettily as sole remaining superpower".
 When the unanimity of the Security Council ends, "all that lovely talk about the new world order" will too.
 When casualties mount, "Bush will be called a warmonger, an imperialist and a bully".
 The article goes on to say that Bush and James Baker's speechifying cannot save the new world order once they launch a controversial war.
 It closes noting that a wide consensus is not necessary for U.S. action—only a hardcore of supporters, namely Gulf Cooperation Council states (including Saudi Arabia), Egypt and Britain.
 The rest need only not interfere.

 In a passage with similar echoes of the future, Bush and Scowcroft explain in A World Transformed the role of the United Nations Secretary-General in attempting to avert the Persian Gulf War.
 Secretary-General Javier Pérez de Cuéllar arrived at Camp David to ask what he could do to head off the war.
 Bush told him that it was important that we get full implementation on every United Nations resolution: "If we compromise, we weaken the UN and our own credibility in building this new world order," I said.
 "I think Saddam Hussein doesn't believe force will be used—or if it is, he can produce a stalemate".
 Additional meetings between Baker or Pérez and the Iraqis are rejected for fear that they will simply come back empty-handed once again.
 Bush feared that Javier will be cover for Hussein's manipulations.
 Pérez suggested another Security Council meeting, but Bush saw no reason for one.